hstox/ha-risco-2023.8.3/README.md

 **Risco** integration, based on the `2023.8.3` tag of the Home Assistant Core repository.

+## Note

+This custom component is intended for users who remain on HA 2023.8.3 (32‑bit) and cannot upgrade to newer releases.
+It is not needed on modern Home Assistant versions.

 ## Why this exists

 Risco recently started blocking the default Home Assistant User-Agent string.